Saturday, Feb. 29, 2020

 “Is this simply the proposal de jour, or is this the one you really, really mean?”
 Wallach asked.
 “And how are we to judge the difference?
 I have no idea what you’re actually committing to, and that distresses me.”

 Some of Wallach’s peers pushed back on that assertion.
-The guiding principles always had ambiguity built in, Brockett said; council has always been operating with that understanding.
+The guiding principles has ambiguity built in, Brockett said; council has always been operating with that understanding.

 “(They) in no way said we were going to figure out the exact shape of the buildings that would go there,” Brockett said.